daronphang/programming-resources/networking/protocols/transfer/HTTP.md

 ### Web Page

-A webpage is a hypertext document i.e. some parts of the displayed content are links which can be acivated.
+A webpage is a hypertext document i.e. some parts of the displayed content are links which can be activated.

 ### Web Server